About the training we provide

 Essential training modules

-Before you start volunteering with us, you will need to complete a few basic training modules which are all available online and on demand.
+Before you start volunteering with us, you’ll need to complete a few basic training modules which are available on our website.

 As a Re-engage volunteer, we’ll need to keep your name, contact details and your referee details on our files.
 We’ll only use this information in relation to your volunteering role and to keep you up to date with the charity’s news and developments.
 We’ll never pass your details to another organisation.
 If your contact details change, please do let us know as soon as you can so we always know where to reach you.